acidburn0zzz/nolith-release-tools/README.md

 * checkout 7-5-stable-ee (creates from EE master if not exists)
 * change version to 7.5.1-ee and push all remotes
 * create git tag v7.5.1-ee and push to all remotes

+## Developemnt & Test

+If you need to test tool before use with push to official remotes - set TEST env.
+In this case everything will be executed as usual except git push command will be ignored.

+  TEST=true be rake release['7.2.4']